Climate Policy in European Union Politics

 Second, sound predictions can already be made about the achievement of the EU’s 20‑20‑20 targets for 2020.
 Overall, the EU as a whole is well on track to reach these targets.
 However, not all member states are performing equally well: some will realize their target rather easily, whereas others are not on track.
 Yet the overachievement of the former compensates for the underachievement of the latter, as a result of which the EU as a bloc will be successful in fulfilling its self-imposed 2020 ambitions for all three areas (emission reduction, renewables, energy efficiency).

 It should be noted, however, that the EU’s achievements regarding the 2020 and 2030 targets cannot be entirely traced to the effectiveness of EU climate policies.
-The fall of greenhouse gas emissions in the EU is also the result of the breakdown of carbon-intensive industries in Central and Eastern Europe, the economic recession of the end of the 2000s, and national political developments, such as German reunification and the transition from coal to gas in a number of member states (Oberthür & Pallemaerts, 2010a; Oberthür & Roche Kelly, 2008).
+The fall of greenhouse gas emissions in the EU is also the result of the breakdown of carbon-intensive industries in central and eastern Europe, the economic recession of the end of the 2000s, and national political developments, such as German reunification and the transition from coal to gas in a number of member states (Oberthür & Pallemaerts, 2010a; Oberthür & Roche Kelly, 2008).
 In that sense, it has been argued that only half of the emission reductions in the EU are caused by climate policies as such (Böhringer, 2014).

-Third, projections and trends tracked by the European Environment Agency (EEA) clearly show that the existing policy framework is insufficient and that current climate efforts need to be stepped up to reach the more ambitious mid-term target to reduce greenhouse gas emissions by 40% by 2030 (European Environment Agency, 2017).
+Third, projections and trends tracked by the European Environment Agency (EEA) clearly show that the existing policy framework is insufficient and that current climate efforts need to be stepped up to reach the more ambitious medium-term target to reduce greenhouse gas emissions by 40% by 2030 (European Environment Agency, 2017).
 The situation is even more worrying regarding the long-term target for 2050, as the EU is currently not on a path leading to the 80–95% reduction—let alone net-zero emissions—by the middle of the century.
 In order to meet that objective, climate efforts will have to be considerably intensified.
 Yet getting on track toward this long-term solution proves to be extremely challenging as it requires fundamental changes of current production and consumption patterns, and therefore of investment choices, consumer practices, and social norms (Delreux & Happaerts, 2016).
 The EEA concludes—and warns—that this can only take place “in the context of a major transformation of the EU’s socio-technical systems such as the energy, food and mobility systems.
 As the effects of policies and measures often take time to materialise, action aimed at achieving the long-term targets cannot be delayed” (European Environment Agency, 2017, p.
 13).

 External Dimension of EU Climate Policy: The EU and Global Climate Governance